"Coleman Hawkins single-handedly created the idiom for the tenor saxophone in jazz" - Loren Schoenberg

 Coleman Hawkins and His Orchestra: Tommy Lindsay, Joe Guy (tp), Earl Hardy (tb), Jackie Fields, Eustis Moore (as), Coleman Hawkins (ts, arr), Gene Rodgers (p, arr), Oscar Smith (b), Art Herbert (d), Thelma Carpenter (vcl), Hazel Scott (arr).

-No matter how nonchalantly Hawkins tried to make the choice to record Body And Soul seem, it had long been his encore during his European years, and he had a lot riding on this session.
+No matter how nonchalantly Coleman Hawkins tried to make the choice to record Body And Soul seem, it had long been his encore during his European years, and he had a lot riding on this session.
 Lester Young was at his zenith with the Basie band, and virtually all of the other major bands had a Hawkins-styled tenor in a featured position.

-The decades as a musical omnivore came to fruition as he signaled to pianist Gene Rodgers to make an introduction in Db.
+The decades as a musical omnivore came to fruition as Coleman Hawkins signaled to pianist Gene Rodgers to make an introduction in Db.
 The sounds of Bach, Tatum, Armstrong, and the untold musicians who had filled his head and ears culminated in one of the greatest spontaneous set of variations ever recorded. – Loren Schoenberg

 © William P. Gottlieb Library of Congress

-Coleman Randolph Hawkins was born in St. Joseph, Missouri, on November 21st, 1904.
+Coleman Hawkins was born in St. Joseph, Missouri, on November 21st, 1904.
 Young Coleman was given classical music lessons on the cello and he continued to play the cello through his adolescent years but doubled on the C-melody saxophone with local dance bands.

 Vaudevillian Mamie Smith came through Kansas City on a tour, supplementing her band with local musicians.
-The 16-year-old Hawkins immediately impressed her with his skills at both reading music and improvisation.
+The 16-year-old Coleman Hawkins immediately impressed her with his skills at both reading music and improvisation.
 The following year on the road with Smith’s troupe gave Hawkins a life’s worth of professional and personal lessons.

 He soon came to the attention of bandleader Fletcher Henderson.
 The early 1920s was a burgeoning time for jazz, and a virtuoso like Hawkins could make an excellent living by freelancing in nightclubs, playing theatre dates and recording.
 Henderson was eventually able to offer Hawkins full-time employment, and the saxophonist remained a featured member of the band for a decade.